gyfbianhuanyun/brain-data-with-age/README.md

 Finally, the final FC layer estimates the age.
 We use the mean square error method to calculate the loss while training.
 ![Model Structure](./rest_csv_data/model_structure.jpg)

-### Entropy

-In addition, the entropy can be calculated in [entropy.py](https://github.com/gyfbianhuanyun/brain-data-with-age/blob/master/entropy.py).

 ## Authors